 The initial financing plan

-The sources and uses table or initial financing plan is a key component of your business plan when starting an edible seaweeds farm.
+The sources and uses table or initial financing plan is a key component of your business plan when starting an edible seaweed farm.

 It shows where the capital needed to set up the business will come from (sources) and how it will be spent (uses).

-This table helps size the investment required to set up the edible seaweeds farm, and understand how risks will be distributed between the business owners, and the financiers.
+This table helps size the investment required to set up the edible seaweed farm, and understand how risks will be distributed between the business owners, and the financiers.

 The sources and uses table also highlights what the starting cash position will be.
 This is key for startups as the business needs to have sufficient funding to sustain operations until the break-even point is reached.

-Now that you have a clear understanding of what will go into the financial forecast of your edible seaweeds farm business plan, let's have a look at the written part of the plan.
+Now that you have a clear understanding of what will go into the financial forecast of your edible seaweed farm business plan, let's have a look at the written part of the plan.

-The written part of an edible seaweeds farm business plan
+The written part of an edible seaweed farm business plan

-The written part of an edible seaweeds farm business plan is composed of 7 main sections:
+The written part of an edible seaweed farm business plan is composed of 7 main sections:

 - The executive summary